Some language resources

 - Jeremy Butterfield (editor): Oxford A-Z of English usage.

-Ritter, Robert M. (Adapter) (2005).
-New Hart’s rules: The handbook of style for writers and editors.
-OUP: New York.
+- Robert M. Ritter (adapter): New Hart’s rules: The handbook of style for writers and editors.

 We live in very exciting times.
-Authors and practitioners used to have rows of dictionaries, which they would need to refer to every few minutes.
+Authors and practitioners used to have rows of dictionaries, which they would need to refer to often.

-The best language resources are online.
-One of the greatest is the Purdue University Online Writing Lab (OWL) (http://owl.english.purdue.edu).
-You will find almost everything you will ever need on English usage here.
+The best language resources are available to us online.
+One I strongly recommend is the Purdue University Online Writing Lab (OWL) (http://owl.english.purdue.edu).
+You will find much of what you could need on English usage here.